 Greetings from Lookout Mountain!
-These are newly released as of February 1.
+These are newly updated as of March 16.
 Read over these carefully and entirely.
 We will continue to add updates and details to our plan in the coming months.

 We are excited to welcome your campers back to Alpine this summer!
 We feel we are doing everything we can to keep campers and staff safe while still having a great time at camp.
 As always, please contact us with any questions you may have.

 - Your camper will be required to submit a negative molecular PCR Covid-19 test for entrance to camp.
 A rapid test will not be accepted.
 We recommend Vault Health’s PCR test (though you may choose any physician’s office or company’s PCR test).
 It is a saliva test, costs $119, and is covered by most insurance companies.
 Click here and follow the instructions to order your test.
 You will need to order the test at least 14 days prior to your Opening Day.

 - The only exception to submitting a negative test will be if your camper contracts Covid in the 90 day window leading up to his Opening Day.
 In this case, we will accept a copy of his positive Covid test dated within 90 days of his Opening Day date.